mozillach/gh-projects-content-queue/README.md

 Specifies the column names of columns the source should use.
 Is a key-value map with the key being a column identifier from the source and the value the name of the column.

 ###### squad
 List for users that should handle new mentions for the **squad** source.
 The array should hold usernames of all users to cycle through.
+Is preferred over the `squadTeam` config.

+###### squadTeam
+Name of a team that should be the source to the reaction squad for the **squad** source.
+Should be the name of the team.

 ###### schedule
 A schedule of slots for the **tweeting** source.
 Takes a time in the format of `hh:mm`.
 The field is fully optional.
 If not provided tweets are instantly sent out unless scheduled.
 This does not use the timezone of the `schedulingTime` and is in UTC+0.

 ###### discourse properties
-The discourse source requires four configuration keys:
+The **discourse** source requires four configuration keys:
  - `forum`: Slug of the category to watch threads of.
  - `apiUrl`: URL of the API of the discourse instance.
  - `apiKey`: API Key for the discourse instance.